mouad157/Amiya26/README.md

 detects it is in the correct dialect, if not, we apply translation to convert the output to the required dialect and once again test it using our classifier.

 Our dialect classifier (adapter for Llama) is available at https://huggingface.co/gsdas/amiya_dialect_predictor

+We also shared the preference data used for training our RL models (rl_pairs.json) and a sample subset of data from the competition that can be used to test our dialect prediction model.